 However, when I actually find myself outside, I also feel a strong compulsion to get back inside as quickly as possible.
 As a millennial, I like to blame this on technology, the invention of the internet, Netflix, Amazon Prime, and Hollywood.

-Also, my own innate desire to write plays a big part, prevalent among INFJs as a way of both attempting to positively influence the world and expressing our most private thoughts without having to divulge them to others — whose opinions we care far too much about.
-There is a lack of Wi-Fi outside of my house (I’m very stingy with my mobile data usage), and writing requires a lot of tools and pieces of paper, and preferably a plug socket for my laptop.
-When I’m out walking dogs, my phone notes become my new best friend and all I can think about is getting home to watch Once Upon a Time.
+Also, my own innate desire to write plays a big part.
+Writing is prevalent among INFJs as a way of both attempting to positively influence the world and express our most private thoughts without having to actually say them to others — whose opinions we care far too much about.
+There is a lack of Wi-Fi outside (I’m very stingy with my mobile data usage), and writing requires a lot of tools and pieces of paper, and preferably a plug socket for my laptop, too.
+When I’m out walking my dogs, my phone notes become my new best friend — and all I can think about is getting home to watch Once Upon a Time.